testctrl/testctrl/README.md

 - [License](#license)

 ## Problem Statement
 While there are many test management products available today, none are designed with Agile, DevOps, or Automation in mind.
-It requires significant time and effort to customize an existing test management product to adopt the increasing needs of Agile and Automation.
-These products are not only counter-productive, but also cost an absurd amount per year.
-Testctrl aims to break into the market with the first ever open-source, enterprise-ready, and agile-first solution.
+It requires significant time and effort to customize an existing solution to adopt the increasing needs of Agile and Automation.
+These tools are not only counter-productive, but also absurdly expensive.
+Testctrl aims to disrupt the market by providing the world's first community-driven, enterprise-ready, and agile-based solution.

 ## Features
 The goal of testctrl is to offer all the features you need right out of the box: